SOAR CAMP FAQ

 What is the typical profile of a child attending this program?

-SOAR is a private, non-profit outdoor adventure summer camp serving youth and young adults with learning disabilities and/or attention deficit-hyperactivity disorder.
-SOAR serves both males and females, ages 8-25.
-Program sites include: North Carolina, Wyoming, Florida, California, Belize, Costa Rica, the Adirondacks of New York, and the Caribbean Islands.
+SOAR serves youth and young adults, ages 8-25, with learning disabilities and/or attention deficit-hyperactivity disorder.
 SOAR participants generally enjoy the out-of-doors, are energetic and active, and thrive in a small group environment.

 Most SOAR participants are high functioning, intelligent, and struggle with issues such as impulsivity, disorganization, oppositionality, inattention, challenges with social skills, etc. Some participants may have additional diagnoses such as Obsessive Compulsive Disorder, Tourettes, high-functioning Autism Spectrum Disorder, or Pervasive Developmental Disorder, among others.
 Although participants may have experienced lowered self-esteem and academic frustration prior to attending SOAR, they are essentially well-adjusted individuals.